Almost everyone gets back pain at some time, but staying active, with the help of chiropractic treatment, may well be the best solution.

 Back pain is said to be multi-factorial and multi-etiological.
 It means that it has many causes and there are many reasons for it.
 Much has been written about back pain and its causes.
 It is a complex subject and therefore the explanations are often over-simplified, which can be misleading.
 We as chiropractors hope that this information will be easy to understand but not too simplistic.
 At the ISIS Chiropractic Centres we want you to understand your condition before the treatment commence so you can make an informed decision about your care.

 The spine consists of many structures that can signal pain and therefore be part of why you have pain.
 The most common type of injuries are ligament and joint injuries.
 Sometimes these injuries are referred to as 'simple back pain' but there is rarely anything simple about it.

 Disc injuries are much less common.
-About 5% of all back pain relates to disc injuries.
-And fortunately only about 5% of them need surgery.
-The term 'slipped disc' is often used as a blanket diagnosis but is a misleading phrase as discs does not slip (and can not be 'pushed back in' again by chiropractors, or anybody else for that matter).
+About 5% of all back pain relates to disc injuries, and fortunately only about 5% of them need surgery.
+The term 'slipped disc' is often used as a blanket diagnosis but is a misleading phrase as the disc does not slip (and can not be 'pushed back in' again by chiropractors, or anybody else for that matter).